Website icon Xpert.Digital

 • Quick and easy assembly

-• Individually customizable design (color, materials, surface, size, etc.)
+• Customizable design (color, materials, surface, size, etc.)

 • Installation of charging stations and inverters is possible at any time

-• Scalable & modular: Available as a single, double or arbitrarily scalable row carport
+• Scalable & modular: Available as a single, double or infinitely scalable row carport

-• High-quality design for sophisticated and long-lasting requirements: Hot-dip galvanized steel construction (DIN EN 10346, DIN EN 1461)
+• High-quality design for demanding and long-lasting requirements: Hot-dip galvanized steel construction (DIN EN 10346, DIN EN 1461)

 • [Click here for more]